 He is right.
 They have a long day tomorrow.
 She closes the curtains and steps from the window.
-She sits on the side of the bed, and unhooks and removes her boots, which she lines up next to the chair.
+Sitting on the side of the bed, she unhooks and removes her boots, which she lines up next to the chair.
 She wiggles her toes, giving them a moment to feel the air and freedom.
 She unbuttons her dress down the front, pulls it down, and steps over it, then shakes it out and hangs it in the dresser.
-She pulls over her head her nightgown, arranges her nighttime crocheted head gear, removes her glasses and puts them on the table, turns out the lantern, and kneels to pray.
+She pulls her nightgown over her shoulders and torso, arranges her nighttime crocheted head gear, removes her glasses and puts them on the table, turns out the lantern, and kneels to pray.

 She slides under the bedspread next to Will, whose breath is rhythmic.
 The bed is higher than their bed at home, the pillow ruffled and plumped and delightful.
 Through the open window she hears the occasional clip clop of a horse and buggy and snippets of conversation and laughter and someone singing, far away.
 Her thoughts chase each other like puppies for another hour before she joins Will in sleep.